neutralinojs/neutralinojs.github.io/docs/configuration/modes.md

 :::

 :::danger
-Make sure that you are blocking critical native operations via `nativeBlockList`.
+Make sure that you are blocking or allowing critical native operations via `nativeBlockList`, `nativeAllowList` respectively.
 Also, if you started the application with administrator access, your web application will have the same permission level.
 :::